BorderTech/java-config/README.md

 Projects will usually use `bordertech-app.properties` resource files.

+The priority of the properties is in reverse order to the list of resources (i.e. `local` overrides `app` which overrides `defaults`).

 The resources loaded into the Configuration can be overridden via [initialization](#initialization) settings.

 ## Include resources